 These woodpeckers are monogamous and generally nest either alone or in small colonies.
 They are cavity-nesting birds and the male partner excavates the cavity, usually from 15-100 feet above the ground with a 1.5-inch entrance hole.
 No nesting material is typically used, but a few wood chips may remain in the nesting cavity after the excavation.

 While these woodpeckers are not considered threatened or endangered, they have historically been persecuted as orchard pests, since frequent sap well drilling can eventually kill fruit-bearing trees or otherwise reduce tree productivity and harvests.
-Red-Breasted Sapsuckers are now protected from such persecution, but logging activities and snag removal still pose a threat to their overall population numbers.
-Preserving snags is essential to protect these birds and help their population growth.
+Red-Breasted Sapsuckers are now protected from such persecution, but logging activities and snag (dead tree) removal still pose a threat to their overall population numbers.
+Preserving snags and other nesting sites is essential to protect these birds and help their population growth.

 These woodpeckers may visit yards and gardens where large nectar feeders are available, as well as suet feeders or fruit trees.
 Mature trees and snags can also attract red-breasted sapsuckers.
 Planting berry bushes is another way to provide fruit for these birds and can help make them welcome in the yard, and birders can take other steps to attract woodpeckers.

 Woodpeckers can be challenging to find in the field, but scanning trees for lines of small, evenly-spaced holes can alert birders that Red-Breasted Sapsuckers are active in the area.
 Watch for the birds to revisit the same trees, and listen for their drumming pattern in late spring and early summer to help locate these woodpeckers.

 There are many other woodpeckers in the Picidae family that are favorites of birders, and learning more woodpecker facts is a great way to discover all that is unique and interesting about these birds.
 Don't miss other close relatives of the Red-Breasted Sapsucker, including: